slackapi/java-slack-sdk/docs/guides/ja/actions.md

 * [Message Actions](https://api.slack.com/interactive-messages)

-For all types of actions requests, your app has to respond to the request within 3 seconds by `ack()` method for sure.
+For all types of actions requests, your app has to respond to the request within 3 seconds by `ack()` method.
 Otherwise, the user will see the timeout error on Slack.

 ## Message Actions